eaudeweb/edw_modules/modules/edw_paragraphs/README.md

 ### Timeline
 Provides Timeline paragraph that displays items visually on a time axis.
 To get this paragraph type enable the EDW Paragraphs Gallery submodule.

+### View
+Provides a View paragraph using Views Reference Field module that embed a view block.
+To get this paragraph type enable the EDW Paragraphs View submodule.